mohansinhjsdev/e-commerce-jewellery/README.md

 - **Payment Handling:** Not implemented yet
 - **Deployment:** Render (Backend: Web Service), Render (Frontend: Static Site)
 - **API Calls:** Axios

+- Install dependencies
+# Backend
+cd server
+npm install

+# Frontend
+cd ../client
+npm install

+Run locally
+# Backend
+cd server
+npm run dev

+# Frontend
+cd ../client
+npm start

+**#Usage**

+Browse the products and select a category.
+Add desired products to your cart.
+Place orders and track order history.
+Admins can log in to manage products, prices, and orders.

+**#Deployment**
+Backend: Deploy on Render as a Web Service with environment variables.
+Frontend: Deploy on Vercel or Render Static Site with build-time environment variables.

+**#Future Enhancements**

+Payment integration with popular gateways (e.g., Razorpay, Stripe).
+Wishlist and favorites for users.
+Advanced filtering and search options.
+User account profiles and order notifications.
+Admin analytics dashboard for sales and orders.

+**#License**
+This project is licensed under the MIT License.
+---